MyNeeno/docs/docs/software.md

 ```

 Done!
 You are now connected to your Neeno device via BLE, and can start
-interacting with it, or use the streaming data as you please.
+interacting with it in Python, and use the streamed data as you please.

 How come?
 Well, in the following pages you will find out.